 |Total Semester Credit Hours||33|

-- Enrollment in the MSHCI program is open to students residing in the United States and other countries.
-Current national ASL/English certification or state licensure is required.
-Applicants must email a copy of their credentials to firstname.lastname@example.org.
+- Hold current national ASL/English certification or state licensure.
+Applicants must email a copy of their credentials to email@example.com.

-- Official copy of transcript(s) of all previously completed undergraduate work and graduate course work.
-Acceptance to the program requires proof of completion of a bachelor's degree with a cumulative GPA of 3.0 or above (or superior endorsement) from an accredited college or university.
+- Have a cumulative GPA of 3.0 or above (or superior endorsement) from an accredited college or university.

-- Two letters of reference from individuals who have had the opportunity to observe your interpreting work.
+- Submit two letters of reference from individuals who are qualified to observe your interpreting work.

-- Personal statement describing your educational objectives.
-You may wish to address: (1) why you are applying for the program, (2) how your degree program will relate to your long-range career objectives, (3) what personal or "non-academic" qualities you will contribute to the learning environment in your program, (4) what prior experience you have with respect to your chosen program, and (5) specificially why you want to attend RIT.
+- Submit a personal statement describing your educational objectives.
+(This may include reasons for applying to the program, how the program will relate to long-range career objectives, any personal or non-academic qualities that contribute to the program, any prior experience, or why you want to attend RIT.)

-- Deaf and hard-of-hearing applicants also must submit an audiogram.
+- Deaf and hard-of-hearing applicants must submit an audiogram.